padrinobook/padrinobook/chapters/login_and_registration.md

 [^login-homework]: Please consider that the `password_confirmation` attribute can be create with the `:confirmation => true` option to the validates `:password` setting.

-We don't want to have duplicated names in our application.
-For testing this, we need as second user with the same name.
-In order to create a second user with we need to have another mail address.
-In order to write the test for it, we need to extend or factory with the [sequence function](https://github.com/thoughtbot/factory_girl/wiki/Usage#sequences-and-associations "sequence functions factory girl"):
+We make sure that names in our application are unique.
+For testing we need create a second user with another mail address in our factory.
+In order to write the test for it, we need to extend or factory with the [sequence function](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md#sequences "sequence functions factory girl"):

 ```ruby